kenhendricks00/synaptic/README.md

 ```bash
 ollama pull llama3.1:8b
 ```
-3. Launch Synaptic and start chatting with your notes!
+3. Launch Synaptic and start chatting!

+> **Note**: The high-quality voice model (Kokoro, ~80MB) will be downloaded automatically the first time you enable Voice Mode.
+It runs 100% offline after that.

 # 🏗️ Build From Source
 Clone the repository and build with Tauri: